Jitses/FinalMinorProject/design.md

 A dynamic colour change was also made in Data Processing week 5, which can be found in my DataProcessing repository, to change the colour theme of a datamap.
 It can be used and adjusted to suit this project.

-When the timeline is dragged, if statements can used to check if the countries were occupied at that time.
-After that, by looping over all countries, the right colours can be given to the country.
+When the timeline is dragged, if statements can be used to check if the countries were occupied at that time.
+By looping over all countries, the right colours can be given to each country.

 ### Linked interactive view 2: Bar chart connected to map